vkononov/package-audit/README.md

 A useful tool for patch management and prioritization, `package-audit` produces a list of dependencies that are outdated, deprecated or have security vulnerabilities.

-`Package::Audit` will automatically detect the technologies used by the project and print out an appropriate report.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/yellow_img.png)](https://www.buymeacoffee.com/vkononov)

 ## Supported Technologies